boundlessgeo/qgis-geogiglight-plugin/doc/source/usage.rst

 .. image:: navigator.png
 	:align: center

-Click on the *Add repositories* button and you will see the following dialog:
+Click on the *Add GeoGig server* button and you will see the following dialog:

 .. image:: addrepos.png
 	:align: center